spineo/quotations/index.md

 ## Web Automation Tools

-### Get the Quotes
+### Web Scrape the Quotes

 The purpose of these tools is to pull raw data when possible.
 Much of the data "cleanup" will be done manually.
 This will include deciding which quotations and events to include as well as which keywords to associate.

-I have created, as generic as possible, a Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/get_quotes.pl) located in my [perl-scripts](https://github.com/spineo/perl-scripts/) GitHub repository to pull a few thousand _quotations/authors_ from one or more sites as well as an optional _source_ (for this site, usually a book reference) and _tags_ (corresponding to "keywords" in the ERD).
+I have created, as generic as possible, a Web automation [script](https://github.com/spineo/perl-scripts/blob/master/bin/scrape_quotes.pl) located in my [perl-scripts](https://github.com/spineo/perl-scripts/) GitHub repository to pull a few thousand _quotations/authors_ from one or more sites as well as an optional _source_ (for this site, usually a book reference) and _tags_ (corresponding to "keywords" in the ERD).
 A short extract from the raw data generated is shown below:

 ```
 You've gotta dance like there's nobody watching###William W. Purkey######dance,heaven,hurt,inspirational,life,love,sing